 The series kicked off in March with "All About Eve," followed by "The Greatest Showman" in April, "Do the Right Thing" in May, "Raiders of the Lost Ark" in June, and "Black Panther" in September (special guests have included Hugh Jackman, Spike Lee, and Steven Spielberg).

-The free films, sponsored in part by the Miranda Family Fund, also provide a unique opportunity to see the theater's spectacularly decorated interior up-close.
+The free screenings, sponsored by the Miranda Family Fund and American Express, also provide a unique opportunity to see the theater's spectacularly decorated interior up-close.

 Built in 1930, the United Palace was one of five Loew’s “Wonder Theatres" and includes a 3,000-plus-seat auditorium.